Highlights of ITTF World Table Tennis Championships Final Doha 2025 - ExBulletin

 Highlights of ITTF World Table Tennis Championships Final Doha 2025

+Lin Shidong (R)/Kuai -Man van China competes against Simon Gauzy/Prithika Pavade of France during the mixed Doubles round of 32 match on ItTF World Table Tennis Championships Final Doha 2025 in Doha, Qatar, 19 May 2025.
+(Xinhua/he)

-Lam Yee Lok is a return during the ladies' hunter strokes of 128 match between Shi Xunyao of China and Lam Yee Lok of China's Hong Kong at ITTF World Table Tennis Championships final Doha 2025 in Doha, Qatar, 18 May 2025.
+Andrea Todorovic serves during the ladies' hers of 64 match between Shi Xunyao of China and Andrea Todorovic from Serbia on ItTF World Table Tennis Championships final Doha 2025 in Doha, Qatar, 19 May 2025.
 (Xinhua/he Changhan)

-Shi Xunyao (L) en Lam Yee Lok begroeten elkaar na de dameshonkslag van 128 Match tussen Shi Xunyao van China en Lam Yee Lok van China's Hongkong bij ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, Qatar, Qatar, Qatar, Qatar, 18 mei 2025.
-(Xinhua/he Changshan)
+Shi Xunyao serves during the ladies' snunks of 64 match between Shi Xunyao of China and Andrea Todorovic from Serbia on ItTF World Table Tennis Championships Final Doha 2025 in Doha, Qatar, 19 May 2025.
+(Xinhua/he Changhan)

-Shi Xunyao hits a return during the Ladies Hunglags of 128 match between Shi Xunyao of China and Lam Yee Lok of China's Hong Kong at ITTF World Table Tennis Championships Doha 2025 in Doha, Qatar, 18 May 2025.
+Shi Xunyao touches a return during the ladies' snonbles of 64 match between Shi Xunyao of China and Andrea Todorovic from Serbia on ItTF World Table Tennis Championships Doha 2025 in Doha, Qatar, 19 May 2025.
 (Xinhua/he)

+Shi Xunyao touches a return during the ladies' snonbles of 64 match between Shi Xunyao of China and Andrea Todorovic from Serbia on ItTF World Table Tennis Championships Doha 2025 in Doha, Qatar, 19 May 2025.
+(Xinhua/he)

-Shi Xunyao competes during the Ladies Hunglags of 128 match between Shi Xunyao by China and Lam Yee Lok of China's Hong Kong at ITTF World Table Tennis Championships Final Doha 2025 in Doha, Qatar, 18 May 2025.
+Shi Xunyao touches a return during the ladies' snonbles of 64 match between Shi Xunyao of China and Andrea Todorovic from Serbia on ItTF World Table Tennis Championships Doha 2025 in Doha, Qatar, 19 May 2025.
+(Xinhua/he)

+Andrea Todorovic serves during the ladies' hers of 64 match between Shi Xunyao of China and Andrea Todorovic from Serbia on ItTF World Table Tennis Championships final Doha 2025 in Doha, Qatar, 19 May 2025.
 (Xinhua/he Changhan)

-Lin Shidong (L) serves during the men's Singles round of 128 match between Lin Shidong of China and Liam Pitchford of England at ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, 18 May 2025.
-(Xinhua/Liu Xu)

-Lin Gaoyuan comes a return during the men's Singles round of 128 match between Lin Gaoyuan of China and Youssef Abdelaziz van Egypt on ItTF World Table Tennis Championships final Doha 2025 in Doha, Qatar, 18 May 2025.
-(Xinhua/Changhan)
+Simon Gauzy/Prithika Pavade (L) van France compete against Lin Shidong/Kuai of China during the mixed Doubles round of 32 competition on ItTF World Table Tennis Championships Final Doha 2025 in Doha, Qatar, 19 May 2025.
+(Xinhua/he)

-Lin Shidong (R) comes on a return during the men's singles round of 128 match between Lin Shidong of China and Liam Pitchford of England at ITTF World Table Tennis Championships Doha 2025 in Doha, Qatar, 18 May 2025.
-(Xinhua/Liu Xu)
+Lin Shidong (C)/Kuai -Man (R) van China Listen to their coach Xiao Zhan during the mixed double round of 32 game against Simon Gauzy/Prithika Pavade of France at ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, qataraa qatara Changshan)

-Lin Shidong comes a return during the men's singles round of 128 match between Lin Shidong of China and Liam Pitchford of England on ItTF World Table Tennis Championships Doha 2025 in Doha, Qatar, 18 May 2025.
-(Xinhua/Liu Xu)
+Lin Shidong (R)/Kuai -Man van China competes against Simon Gauzy/Prithika Pavade of France during the mixed Doubles round of 32 match on ItTF World Table Tennis Championships Final Doha 2025 in Doha, Qatar, 19 May 2025.
+(Xinhua/he)

-Lin Gaoyuan comes a return during the men's Singles round of 128 match between Lin Gaoyuan of China and Youssef Abdelaziz van Egypt on ItTF World Table Tennis Championships final Doha 2025 in Doha, Qatar, 18 May 2025.
-(Xinhua/Changhan)

-Youssef Abdelaziz comes on a return during the men's Singles round of 128 match between Lin Gaoyuan of China and Youssef Abdelaziz of Egypt from ITTF World Table Tennis Championships Doha 2025 in Doha, Qatar, Qatar, Qatar, 18 May 2025.)

-Lin Gaoyuan celebrates the scoring during the men's singles round of 128 match between Lin Gaoyuan of China and Youssef Abdelaziz van Egypt on ItTF World Table Tennis Championships final Doha 2025 in Doha, Qatar, 18 May 2025.
-(Xinhua/Changhan)

-Lin Shidong comes a return during the men's singles round of 128 match between Lin Shidong of China and Liam Pitchford of England on ItTF World Table Tennis Championships Doha 2025 in Doha, Qatar, 18 May 2025.
-(Xinhua/Liu Xu)
+Simon Gauzy/Prithika Pavade (L) van France compete against Lin Shidong/Kuai of China during the mixed Doubles round of 32 competition on ItTF World Table Tennis Championships Final Doha 2025 in Doha, Qatar, 19 May 2025.
+(Xinhua/he)

-Lin Shidong competes during the men's Singles round of 128 match between Lin Shidong of China and Liam Pitchford of England on ITTF World Table Tennis Championships Doha 2025 in Doha, Qatar, 18 May 2025.
-(Xinhua/Liu Xu)
+Lin Shidong (R)/Kuai -Man van China competes against Simon Gauzy/Prithika Pavade of France during the mixed Doubles round of 32 match on ItTF World Table Tennis Championships Final Doha 2025 in Doha, Qatar, 19 May 2025.
+(Xinhua/he)

-Youssef Abdelaziz comes on a return during the men's Singles round of 128 match between Lin Gaoyuan of China and Youssef Abdelaziz of Egypt from ITTF World Table Tennis Championships Doha 2025 in Doha, Qatar, Qatar, Qatar, 18 May 2025.)

 |